About the Epson PowerLite Home Cinema 5040UBe

 The wireless transmitter sends HD and 4K video to the projector.

 Epson's Home Cinema 5040UBe combines the convenience of wireless HDMI with the ability to play 4K content, including movies and shows encoded with HDR (High Dynamic Range).
-These powerful features are paired with a new type of pixel technology to provide stunning picture detail.
-Install the 5040UBe in your home theater, and enjoy 4K and HDR-encoded content at the fraction of the price of a true 4K projector.
+These powerful features are paired with "pixel-shifting" technology to provide stunning picture detail.
+Install the 5040UBe in your home theater, and enjoy 4K and HDR-encoded content for half the price of a true 4K projector.

 Enjoy an easier installation